oddballteam/vets-api/README.md

 ## Configuration

-Vets API is configured with [Config](https://github.com/railsconfig/config).
+`vets-api` configuration is provided by the [Config gem](https://github.com/railsconfig/config).
 The default configuration is contained in [settings.yml](config/settings.yml).
 To customize your setup, you can create a `config/settings.local.yml` file with configuration specific to your needs.
 For example, to configure Redis and